|The basic principles of tort|

 New York law

-Gross negligence is a thing across the ditch.
-No argument about that.
-And it is apparently sheeted directly the wantonness of the error, rather than (as seems to be the case in English law) the upshot of the carelessness.
-It requires something more like recklessness than carelessness.
+Gross negligence is a thing across the ditch, and it is apparently sheeted directly the wantonness of the error, rather than (as seems to be the case in English law) the outcome of the carelessness.
+It requires something more like recklessness than simple carelessness.